Safecast/Realtime-Website/site/wp-content/plugins/add-to-any/README.txt

 Facebook does link sharing differently than most other services.
 Facebook expects the Title, Description, and Thumbnail of a shared page to be defined in the actual HTML code of a shared page.
 Unlike other services that accept common parameters, Facebook only accepts a URL, then Facebook scans the actual page for details.
 To change the title, description or image on Facebook, you will need to modify your theme or use another plugin that filters your theme.

 Try running Facebook's <a href="https://developers.facebook.com/tools/debug">URL Debugger</a> on your pages to see how Facebook reads your site.
+"Fetch new scrape information" to test site changes and clear Facebook's cache of a page.

 To change the title, description and/or image on Facebook, your theme's header file should be modified according to <a href="https://developers.facebook.com/docs/opengraph/">Facebook's OpenGraph specification</a>.
-With WordPress, this can be accomplished with plugins such as the <a href="http://wordpress.org/plugins/wordpress-seo/">WordPress SEO by Yoast</a> or the <a href="http://wordpress.org/plugins/all-in-one-seo-pack/">All in One SEO Pack</a>.
+With WordPress, this can be accomplished with plugins such as the <a href="https://wordpress.org/plugins/wordpress-seo/">WordPress SEO by Yoast</a> or the <a href="https://wordpress.org/plugins/all-in-one-seo-pack/">All in One SEO Pack</a>.
 Please see those plugins for details, and post in the WordPress or plugin author's forums for more support.

 For more technical information on setting your pages up for Facebook sharing, see "Facebook Sharing Checklist" in <a href="https://developers.facebook.com/docs/plugins/checklist/">Facebook's documentation</a>.